xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 here by applying several principles that writers of commercial compilers seldom have the luxury of using.
 These are:

--	The KISS philosophy -- Never do things the hard way without a reason
+- The KISS philosophy: Never do things the hard way without a reason
--	Lazy coding -- Never put off until tomorrow what you can put of forever (with credits to P.J.
+- Lazy coding: Never put off until tomorrow what you can put of forever (with credits to P.J.
 Plauger)
--	Skepticism -- Stubborn refusal to do something just because that's the way it's always been done.
+- Skepticism: Stubborn refusal to do something just because that's the way it's always been done.
 - Acceptance of inefficient code
 - Rejection of arbitrary constraints

 As I've reviewed the history of compiler construction, I've learned that virtually every production compiler in history has suffered from